 About the WiMEF

 The Women in Manufacturing Education Foundation (WiMEF), a 501(c)(3) organization, was created in 2016 by the Women in Manufacturing Association (WiM) as a tool to allow us to design and develop training and educational programs and services to support the advancement and development of women at all levels of their manufacturing careers.

 The Leadership Institute for Women in STEM & Manufacturing (formerly Leadership Lab), created in partnership with Case Western Reserve University, was the first program developed and funded by WiMEF.
 The only program of its kind, it uniquely supports the advancement of executive women in manufacturing by providing women with powerful tools to propel their careers forward and remain competitive in male-dominated industries.
 The comprehensive curriculum is presented by world-class instructors on topics ranging from negotiations, influence and effective communications, to managing multiple levels of strategy.
-The course also includes individualized executive coaching, 360-degree assessments and peer coaching, as well as an Emotional Social Competency Inventory (ESCI) assessment.
+The course also includes individualized executive coaching, 360-degree assessments and peer coaching, and an Emotional Social Competency Inventory (ESCI) assessment.
 The program is structured as three multi-day sessions that take place over the course of three months each spring.
 More than 115 women have graduated this program since 2017.

 WiMEF continues to expand its resources and encourages companies and individuals passionate about providing access and opportunity to manufacturing women to consider becoming a donor and partner.